AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 The main feature and purpose of TreeMap Charts is demonstrating the hierarchy of some subjects, processes or anything else.
 Drill Down feature therefore becomes the most important interactive feature for this chart type.

 When you left-click at the leaf which is a parent itself, a Drill Down will be performed for this element and you will see the next level of the tree, where the selected element is a parent.
-This can be performed if the {api}**.maxDepth()**{api} of the TreeMap is not set in the maximum value, because in this case you will see all headers in the top rows of the TreeMap table and the demonstrated content points will belong to the lowest level.
+This can be performed if the {api:anychart.charts.TreeMap#maxDepth}**.maxDepth()**{api} of the TreeMap is not set in the maximum value, because in this case you will see all headers in the top rows of the TreeMap table and the demonstrated content points will belong to the lowest level.

-If you set the value of the {api}**.maxDepth()**{api} parameter more than 1 and your data has over 3 levels of contents, you will see the headers of the nested levels in the rows under the root header row.
+If you set the value of the {api:anychart.charts.TreeMap#maxDepth}**.maxDepth()**{api} parameter more than 1 and your data has over 3 levels of contents, you will see the headers of the nested levels in the rows under the root header row.
 If you click at one of those headers, its level points will be drilled down.

 Also AnyChart TreeMaps work with context menu.
 If a content point is a parent of another level, you can drill this level down by right-clicking this content-parent point and choosing the necessary option in the context menu.

 To drill a chart or a level up, use headers.
-Click at the root header (you will be able to see it from any level but the highest if you have set the {api}**.maxDepth()**{api} parameter in the right value).
+Click at the root header (you will be able to see it from any level but the highest if you have set the {api:anychart.charts.TreeMap#maxDepth}**.maxDepth()**{api} parameter in the right value).
 Anyway, if you don't see the root header, you can click at the level's parent's header - so you will go one level up.
 Also, you may use a context menu: right-click at one of the points of the level and choosing "Drill Up" in the context menu will bring you a level up.

 If necessary, it is possible to disable drill Down function.
 In this case we need to call for events.
 You can look for the [Events tutorial article](../Common_Settings/Event_Listeners) for better understanding the subject.
 Below you can find a way to turn down the Drill Down function.